 - 1. Ask if medical is needed. - 2.
 Immediately call Khaki and report a sexual assault at your location.
 Request medical if needed.
-Khaki will activate CIT and LE (and medical if appropriate).
+Khaki will activate the Crisis Intervention Team (CIT) and LE (and medical if appropriate).
 A Shift Lead will roll to your location.
-(Note: we no longer use the codes "Sierra Alpha" or SA.
-Use plain English to report sexual assault.) - 3.
-Stay with and care for the victim until help arrives.

-- 4. Begin gathering information such as: victim's name, what happened, who the alleged perpetrator is, the alleged perpetrator's location, were any weapons used, shown or threatened, are there any potential witnesses, etc. - 5.
+(Note: If you believe that participants on scene might be freaked out by hearing you say "sexual assault" or "domestic violence," you can call it in as a "Sierra Alpha" (or "SA") or "Delta Victor" (or "DV").) - 3.
+Stay with and care for the victim until help arrives. - 4.
+Ask if the victim is comfortable telling you about their assailant.
+If they are, begin gathering information regarding the alleged perpetrator that the victim may have, such as their name (default and/or Playa), description (physical and clothing), current location and camp location.
+Do not ask the victim to tell their story, as that can be traumatizing and law enforcement wants to take that initial report.
+If the victim wants to tell their story, listen and take notes. - 5.
 If you are at the scene where the assault occurred, do not touch or disturb the scene.

 For reporting purposes, sexual assault is any unwanted, forced, or coerced sexual act.
-It includes inappropriate sexual contact or fondling, acquaintance rape, date rape, stRanger rape, child sexual abuse, and incest, whether or not there was penetration.
+It includes inappropriate sexual contact or fondling, acquaintance rape, date rape, stranger rape, child sexual abuse, and incest, whether or not there was penetration.